Shō Taikyū: Amawari-Gosamaru conflict

-In 1458, an uprising broke out against his rule.
+In 1458, an uprising broke out against Taikyū's rule.
 The official histories describe Amawari, the (lord) of Katsuren, lying to Taikyū that Gosamaru of Nakagusuku had been scheming against his rule.
 Surrounded, Gosamaru committed suicide in order not to betray Taikyū, while Amawari prepared for a surprise attack on Taikyū to take the throne for himself.
 Uni-Ufugusuku, Taikyū's successor as of Goeku, was opposed to the plot, and informed Momoto-fumiagari, the wife of Amawari and daughter of Taikyū.
 Together, they fled to Shuri, where they organized an army and performed divine songs to summon a powerful storm and defeat Amawari.
 This narrative closely follows conventions of tragic folk heroes, and is unlikely to be true.
 As the official histories portray Okinawa as having been a unified kingdom for several centuries by the time of Taikyū, wars with neighboring polities and may have been reinterpreted as rebellions in later retellings.

 Taikyū's territory of firm control was likely initially limited to the region around Shuri and Naha, alongside Goeku in central Okinawa.
 After the 1458 conflict, he gained control of Nakagusuku and Katsuren and their lucrative trade connections to the Joseon dynasty of Korea.
 This trade was redirected to Shuri, making it the primary center of trade with Japan, Korea, and China on the island.